CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.3.2.1 General Smartphones and Tablets.md

 #### SYS.3.2.1.A14 Protection against phishing and malicious programs in the browser

-All mobile devices SHOULD be protected from malicious programs.
+All mobile devices SHOULD be protected against malicious programs.
 In the browser used "Safe Browsing" or the function to warn against harmful content SHOULD be activated.

 #### SYS.3.2.1.A15 Deactivation of download boosters